ThaUnknown/quartermoon/README.md

 - [ ] Pages for the new components and features
 - [ ] Accessibility improvements in the examples
 - [ ] Comparison pages with other popular frameworks
-- [ ] Pages for helping users integrate Halfmoon with React, Angular, Vue, and so on (as of right now, the documentation is sparse in this regard)
+- [ ] Pages for helping users integrate Quartermoon with React, Angular, Vue, and so on (as of right now, the documentation is sparse in this regard)

 ## Dropped changes (not doing)